npedrazzini/npedrazzini.github.io/_pages/cv.md

 ## Skills
 * Coding
-	* Advanced skills in Python, R, XML, Bash scripting and LaTeX.
+	* Solid skills in Python, R, XML, Bash and TeX.
-  * Intermediate skills in Ruby.
+  * Intermediate skills in Ruby and SQL.
-* Databases
-	* Introductory skills in MySQL
+* Data handling and NLP
+	* Experience with Pandas, NumPy, BeautifulSoup, SpaCy, NLTK, CLTK
 * Web Development
-	* Intermediate skills in CSS and HTML.
+	* Intermediate skills in HTML/CSS and JavaScript.
-  * Introductory knowledge of JavaScript.
+* Data Visualisation
+	* Experience with Plotly (& Plotly Dash for web app deployment) and ggplot2.
+Good skills in Seaborn and Matplotlib.
 * Languages
 	* Italian (native)
   * English (C2)